Levitra

 -

-Levitra is an erectile dysfunction (ED) medication, which contains the active ingredient vardenafil.
+Levitra contains 10mg or 20mg of the active ingredient vardenafil, which is a PDE-5 inhibitor, and is used for the treatment of erectile dysfunction (ED).
 It needs to be taken half an hour prior to intercourse.
-The effect of Levitra lasts for 5-8 hours.
+The effects of Levitra will last between 5 and 8 hours.

 -